catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 * A few important things to note
   + The task won't delete tables or delete columns from tables no longer used.
   + It will also ignore any tables it does not recognise so long as the names of those tables don't match that of a SilverStripe class
-  + This means SilverStripe could be able to happily co-exist in a DB with other tables.
+  + This means SilverStripe can co-exist in a DB with tables created by another framework.

+### dev/build (caveats)
+* Occasionally during development, the /dev/build task will find "conflicts" in your database tables, similar to merge conflicts in your code.
+* this is often caused by adding, deleting, or modifying an enum column
+* Foreign Key IDs from a has_one or has_many can also cause issues.
+* You will need to manually manage these issues through database administration.

 ### When to dev/build?